wireapp/wire-webapp/src/script/repositories/media/backgroundEffectsV2/README.md

 - The worker pipeline uses `createImageBitmap(video)` to transfer frames.
 Only one frame is kept in flight; new frames overwrite the pending one.
 - Background images are transferred once; background video frames are sampled at ~15fps.
+- The Canvas2D fallback honors `mode`, `debugMode`, `backgroundSource`, and `blurStrength`, but visual quality is lower than WebGL2.
-- The module uses MediaPipe assets from `/assets/mediapipe-models/selfie_segmenter.tflite` and `/min/mediapipe/wasm`.
+- The module uses MediaPipe assets from `/assets/mediapipe-models/selfie_segmenter_landscape.tflite` and `/min/mediapipe/wasm`.